kwanghoon/yapb/doc/Tutorial-syntax-completion.md

 ~~~

-Note that YAPB-0.1.0 is available at Hackage, but YAPB-0.1.1 is not.
-So, you have to git-clone the yapb repository together, and *stack.yaml* of *arith* needs a change as follows.
+Note that *stack.yaml* of *arith* needs a change to download yapb-0.1.1 from Hackage as follows.

 [*stack.yaml* in *arith*]
 ~~~
-packages:
+extra-deps:
-- .
+  - yapb-0.1.1
-- ../yapb    <====== To refer to yapb-0.1.1 assuming the directory of yapb is in the same level.
-Otherwise, you may adjust the path.
 ~~~
- - This inconvenience will disappear after yapb-0.1.1 is registered at Hackage.

 ### Build arith and run a server
-To use the function of automatic computation of syntax completion candidates, the project must use YAPB 0.1.1.
+To use the function of automatic computation of syntax completion candidates, the project must use YAPB >=0.1.1.

 ~~~
 $ stack clean